 EDUC 115 American Education: A Changing Landscape

 Political, social, and economic issues both reflect and shape American schools.
 In this course, students will explore the often conflicting purposes and values that are revealed in issues such as bullying, social media, gender identity, and school athletics.
 Course activities may include guest speakers, personal research, collaborative projects, and technology-based presentations.
 Course includes a lab consisting of a school placement of 10 hours.
-Preference for Freshman students.
-Requirements met: Social Sciences Breadth.
-(Offered each fall and spring)
+All placements within a school require a background and criminal history check.
+Preference for Freshmen students.
+Requirements met: Social Sciences Breadth/Discover.
+(Each fall and spring)

 EDUC 225 Schools and Society